apnex/metal/README.md

 The `controller` VM is bootstrapped over a network-boot using the `stage3` approach described here:
 https://labops.sh

+Deploys and configures a DNS service on the `controller` VM
+Provisions a DNS A Record for `vcenter.lab01.metal` resolving to the next available public IP
 ---

 #### [`>> phase2 <<`](phase2/README.md)
-Deploys and configures a DNS service on the `controller` VM
+Deploys and configures a vcenter appliance
-Provisions a DNS A Record for `vcenter.lab01.metal` resolving to the next available public IP